thi-ng/blog/2015/20151116-linked-data-clojurescript-workshop.md

 everything in an as Clojuresque as possible way, e.g. by using Clojure data structures (maps, symbols, s-expressions) to define the queries and gain programmatic manipulation/construction as a result.
-In some way this is similar to [Allegrograph’s SPARQL S-expressions](https://franz.com/agraph/support/documentation/current/sparql-sexpr.html), though these were not a motive and is quite natural to do in any Lisp.
-The other reason for “SPARQL-like” is that _fabric_ still being a young project, not all aspects (e.g. federated queries, construct queries, named graphs) are yet implemented, but it’s a work-in-progress.
+In some way this is similar to [Allegrograph's SPARQL S-expressions](https://franz.com/agraph/support/documentation/current/sparql-sexpr.html), though these were not a motive and is quite natural to do in any Lisp.
+The other reason for "SPARQL-like" is that _fabric_ still being a young project, not all aspects (e.g. federated queries, construct queries, named graphs) are yet implemented, but it's a work-in-progress.

 As an example, the query to compute the complete aggregate heatmap data and lat/lon polygons for all boroughs, can be expressed with this Clojure EDN map.